 Prerequisite: Credit or concurrent registration in Counselor Education 670.
 Supervised practice in group counseling, group leadership, and other topics presented in Counselor Education 670.
-680. Theory and Process of Consultation (3) Prerequisites: Counselor Education 600 and 600 Consultation theory, process, and research for counselors and school psychologists.
+680. Theory and Process of Consultation (3) Prerequisites: Counselor Education 600 and 600L.

+Consultation theory, process, and research for counselors and school psychologists.
 Emphasis on mental health and problem-solving consultation in education and mental health settings.
 (Formerly numbered Counselor Education 616.)
 685. Theories of Marriage and Family Counseling (3) Prerequisite: Counselor Education 660.

 Counseling modalities, family intervention strategies and techniques of co-counseling in marriage and family therapy.
 Systems approaches and behavioral contracting.
-Fulfills MFCC 696.
-Selected Topics in Counselor Education (1-3) Prerequisite: Consent of instructor Intensive study in specific areas of counselor education.
+Fulfills MFCC licensing requirement.
+696. Selected Topics in Counselor Education (1-3) Prerequisite: Consent of instructor.

+Intensive study in specific areas of counselor education.
 May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit six units applicable to a master's degree.
 Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.
 (Formerly numbered Counselor Education 630.)
 710A-710B.
 Professional Seminar (3-3) Prerequisites: Education 690.
-Six units from Counselor Education 640, 645, 650, 660, and 670.
+Six units from Counselor Education 640, 650, 660, and 670.
 Counselor Education 710A and 740 are prerequisite to 710B.
 Study of selected areas in counseling culminating in a written project with emphasis on counseling as a profession.
 See Class Schedule for specific content.
-Prerequisite: Counselor Education 660 or 662 or 670.
+730. Fieldwork in Counseling (2-6) Cr/NC Prerequisite: Counselor Education 660 or 662 or 670.
 Application of concepts and procedures of counseling or school psychology services in appropriate school or agency setting.
 Daily observation and practice.
 Weekly seminar sessions with university staff.
 Application to take the course must be made early during the preceding semester.
 May be repeated with new content.
-Maximum credit six units applicable to a master's 740.
-Practicum: Individual Counseling Prerequisite: Counselor Education 660 Supervised experience in individual counseling and career planning.
+Maximum credit six units applicable to a master's degree in counseling.
+740. Practicum: Individual Counseling (3) Cr/NC Prerequisite: Counselor Education 660 Supervised experience in individual counseling and career planning.
 May be repeated with new content.
 Maximum credit six units applicable to a master's degree in counseling.
 741. Practicum: Group Counseling (3) Cr/NC Prerequisite: Counselor Education 670.

 Supervised experience in group counseling and career planning.
 May be repeated with new content.
 Maximum credit six units applicable to a master's degree.
-Counseling process incories, especial resident recircings to processing, also received and process incories and are received to the process of the process o 745.
-Program Development for Pupil Services (3) Prerequisites: Counselor Education 620, 730, and Education 690.
+745. Program Development for Pupil Services (3) Prerequisites: Counselor Education 620, 730, and Education 690.
 Development, management, and evaluation of pupil services in schools.
 Analysis of models and practice in planning.
 750. Advanced Seminar and Practicum: Individual Counseling (3-6) Cr/NC Prerequisite: Counselor Education 740.

 Supervised experience in individual counseling and study of problems, issues, and research.
+May be repeated.
+See Class Schedule for specific content.
 Maximum credit six units applicable to a master's degree in counseling.
-752. Seminar and Practicum: School Psychology (3-6) Cr/NC One lecture and six hours of practicum for three units.
-Prerequisites: Counselor Education 730, credit or concurrent registration in Counselor Education 642A-642B School psychology in multicultural school settings; implications for standard and innovative school psychology practices.
-760. Advanced Seminar In School Psychology (3) Prerequisites: Counselor Education 621, 710A, and 752.
+752. Seminar and Practicum: School Psychology (3-6) Cr/NC Nine hours of practicum for three units.

+Prerequisites: Counselor Education 730, credit or concurrent registration in Counselor Education 642A-642B.
+School psychology in multicultural school settings; implications for standard and innovative school psychology practices.
+760. Advanced Seminar in School Psychology (3) Prerequisites: Counselor Education 621, 710A, and 752.
 Study of selected areas in school psychology which culminates in a written project with emphases on research, problems and/or issues.
 See Class Schedule for specific content.
 770. Advanced Seminar in Counseling (3) Prerequisite: Advancement to candidacy or counseling experience.
 Selected areas in counseling culminating in a written project with emphasis on research, problems, and issues.
 See Class Schedule for specific content.
 780. Internship (2-6) Cr/NC Prerequsite: Counselor Education 730.